Ontotext-AD/workbench-paths-example/README.md

 A simple application that extends [GraphDB workbench](https://github.com/Ontotext-AD/graphdb-workbench) with a page that finds and visualize paths between two nodes in a graph.
 This is a sample project, created entirely for training purposes.

-Additional information can be found at "Extending GraphDB Workbench" or other pages from [GraphDB documentation](http://graphdb.ontotext.com/documentation/master/standard/devhub/extend-workbench.html)
+Additional information can be found at [Extending GraphDB Workbench](http://graphdb.ontotext.com/documentation/master/standard/devhub/extend-workbench.html) or other pages from [GraphDB documentation](http://graphdb.ontotext.com)

 ### Setup Environment